triton-inference-server/backend/README.md

 in case TRITONBACKEND_ModelInstanceExecute returns an error, the ownership of requests is transferred back to Triton which will then be responsible for releasing them.
-Therefore, in the case where TRITONBACKEND_ModelInstanceExecute returns an error, the backend must not retain refrences to the requests or access them in any way.
+Therefore, in the case where TRITONBACKEND_ModelInstanceExecute returns an error, the backend must not retain references to the requests or access them in any way.
 For more detailed description of request/response lifetimes, study the documentation of TRITONBACKEND_ModelInstanceExecute in [tritonbackend.h](https://github.com/triton-inference-server/core/blob/main/include/triton/core/tritonbackend.h).